 This doesn’t mean it isn’t worth cleaning up your themes (and plugins) from time to time and removing those that aren’t being used on the network.
 To see which themes are being used across your network, you can install the Multisite Enhancements plugin and network activate it.
 It will add a column to the Themes and Plugins screens in the network admin, telling you which themes and plugins are active on the various sites in your network.

 Sometimes you or a colleague may have installed a theme for testing purposes.
-If you want to test a new theme on your site, the best way to do it is by using a staging site.
+If you want to test a new theme on your site, the best way to do it is by using WordPress staging.
 But if this isn’t an option, you may decide to install a theme for testing purposes.

 If you’re working as part of a team and are planning on deleting a theme, always check with your colleagues first.
 And if you’ve been testing a theme and there’s a chance you might need to reactivate it in future, then don’t delete it.